Rockefeller Memorial Chapel

 The menu of thin-crust pizzas, sandwiches and salads draws U of C students to this colorful cafe and bakery.
 For breakfast, try the...

 1155 E 58th St · interesting places nearby

 Oriental Institute information

 The University of Chicago's famed archaeologists – Indiana Jones supposedly was based on one – cram their headquarters with antiquities they've unearthed from Egypt, Nubia, Persia and Mesopotamia.
-King Tut is the star, standing 17 feet tall, weighing six tons and lording over more mummies, clay tablets and canopic jars than you can shake a papyrus scroll at.
+King Tut is the star, standing 17ft tall, weighing six tons and lording over more mummies, clay tablets and canopic jars than you can shake a papyrus scroll at.